Kroyer Films

 Kroyer Films, Inc. was a pioneering animation studio formed in 1986 by animator Bill Kroyer and his wife Susan Kroyer and is one of the earliest studios to combine computer and hand-drawn animation.
+Kroyer Films became dormant after 1994 and was ultimately dissolved on January 7, 2022.

 Productions

 Kroyer Films produced the Oscar-nominated short film Technological Threat and the 20th Century Fox feature film FernGully: The Last Rainforest.
 It also produced the animation for the 1994 video game Pitfall: The Mayan Adventure.

 Legacy

 The Academy Film Archive preserved Technological Threat in 2013.